 A Narrative Approach to Making New Year Resolutions

 Sometimes the morning stars call me early, awakening me with the promise of a pink pearl floating above blue.
-I stand looking from the moon to the sea, sea to the moon ... the dawn rises, a new day, and a signal of new beginnings.
+I stand looking from the moon to the sea, sea to the moon ... the dawn rises, a new day, a NEW YEAR, and a signal of new beginnings.

-This time of year - The New Year, millions around our globe set New Year Resolutions in the hope a fresh start will help them recommit to goals, create new habits and let go of old habits that no longer serve them.
-Only a small percentage will follow-through on their New Year Resolutions.
-Perhaps it’s time for a new way to set our new year resolutions, goals and intentions?
+This time of year - The New Year, millions around our globe set New Year resolutions in the hope that a fresh start will help them recommit to goals, create new habits, and let go of old habits that no longer serve them.
+Only a small percentage will follow through on their New Year Resolutions.
+Perhaps it’s time for a new way to set our New Year resolutions, goals and intentions?

-I invite you to join me in using this narrative approach to set your new year resolutions.
-Rather than petitioning your life into segments (finance, career, education, relationships, health spirituality) then listing goals and new habits you’d like to “stick to” for 2021, use this narrative approach to discover a new way of getting what you want, based on what’s really important to you and why.
-You’ll also discover what you need to make it happen.
+I invite you to join me in using this narrative approach to set your New Year resolutions.
+Rather than petitioning your life into segments (finance, career, education, relationships, health, spirituality) then listing goals and new habits you’d like to “stick to” for 2023...

-For each of these three exercises it's important to create a peaceful environment where you can relax uninterrupted for the duration of each exercise.
+Before you begin, it's important to create a peaceful environment where you can relax uninterrupted for at least one hour.
 Sunrise is a beautiful time to do this, but find a time that works best for you and a place where you can feel inspired.

 If you want your own downloadable copy, please contact me by leaving a message in the comments section below.

-Narrative techniques to keep you motived and committed.
+Narrative techniques to keep you motivated and committed.

 Inspiring!
 Thank you so much for sharing!
 Will be sharing it with my siblings and friends.